Danbury and New Fairfield Route 37 Corridor Study

-While emphasizing the enhancement of capacity, safety, and multi-modal options along the Route 37, the study will also consider smart growth planning, more livable, economically sustainable communities, and complete streets.
+While emphasizing the enhancement of capacity, safety, and multi-modal options along Route 37, the study also considered Smart Growth planning, more livable, economically sustainable communities, and Complete Streets.

 ENGLISH: For language assistance or other accommodations, contact Western Connecticut Council of Governments at least five business days prior to the meeting at firstname.lastname@example.org.

 ESPAÑOL: Para asistencia con el idioma y otras adaptaciones, por favor póngase en contacto con WestCOG por lo menos cinco días hábiles antes de la reunión al email@example.com.